Nationals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have not covered the spread in any of their previous 10 games (one of those games had a runline).
+- The Nationals have failed to cover the spread in any of their previous 10 games (one of those games had a runline).
+For three consecutive games, Washington and its opponent have finished above the over/under, with the average total established by bookmakers being 7.8 runs.

 Read More About This Game